The Biennial Evaluation Report to Congress on the Implementation of the Title III State Formula Grant Program

 OELA PRESENTS: Connecting Research, Practice and Policy Implementation for English Learners Learning Sessions Series:

-- Educational Outcomes for English Learners in Different Instructional Programs--Connecting Research, Practice, and Policy for English Learners with Sean F. Reardon, professor of sociology, Stanford University, November 14, 2014.
+- Educational Outcomes for English Learners in Different Instructional Programs, with Sean F. Reardon, professor of sociology, Stanford University, November 14, 2014.
 Sean Reardon discussed findings from a longitudinal study funded by the Institute of Education Sciences that compares the academic trajectories of English Learners enrolled in four different instructional programs.

 - Grant Information